 - Two antenna ports, poor execution.
 The variants appearing recently sport to HF antenna ports - but all is not well: Apparently, these two ports are not switched (e.g. A/B selection) but rather simply bridged together post low-pass filter.
-In other words, it's likely that the mere presence of the additional filter hardware causes mismatch/ripple issues even if you don't connect a second antenna: If you do connect two antennas at once, they will not "mix", but more likely combine in an unexpected manner.
+In other words, it's likely that the mere presence of the additional filter hardware causes mismatch/ripple issues even if you don't connect a second antenna, causing lots of dips and nulls across the HF/VHF receive spectrum - and a particularly deep (20+ dB) right around 30 meters (10 MHz): If you do connect two antennas at once, they will not "mix", but more likely combine in an unexpected manner.

 In short: Both owners of the "FlyDog" variant recommend AGAINST buying it in its current form as it has significant software and hardware issues "out of the box" compared to the RaspberrySDR or the KiwiSDR.